benadelm/XmiToCoNLL/README.md

 * `ca` for `.xmi` files created by CorefAnnotator;
 * `at` for `.xmi` files created by Athen.

-See below for a description of how `.xmi` files are interpreted by the tool depending on the format.
+See *functionality details* below for a description of how `.xmi` files are interpreted by the tool depending on the format.

 Paths can be absolute or relative.
 Output files (fourth and fifth argument) will be created or overwritten.

+Dummy example for command line arguments:

+	ca coreference-annotations.xmi tokenization.txt output.conll output-entities.txt

 The tokenization input file is a UTF-8 plain text file with one token per line, sentences being separated by an empty line, for example: